bgd-labs/aave-proposals-v3/src/20240723_AaveV3Ethereum_TokenLogicKarpatkeyServiceProviderPartnershipPhase2/TokenLogicKarpatkeyServiceProviderPartnershipPhase2.md

 - Adjusting liquidity incentives to maintain sufficient market depth;
 - Defining and executing direct liquidity incentives;
 - Leading initiatives that create utility for GHO;
-- Optimizing the utilization of the DAO’s strategic voting assets;
+- Optimizing the utilization of the DAO's strategic voting assets;
 - Supporting GSM Integrations with aggregators;
 - Ensuring GSM are adequately funded;
 - Supporting future D3M, Facilitator, and Protocol Owned Liquidity (POL) initiatives; and